-- On a monthly basis, containerized import volumes trended upwards between March and October 2023, but then declined during the remainder of the year mostly due to seasonal factors.
-However, December 2023 imports increased 1.7% year-over-year, the first increase since October 2022. - Containerized imports boomed during the COVID pandemic, bolstered by stimulus funding and shifts in consumer spending from services to goods.
-However, imports started to decline in the summer of 2022, as stimulus impacts faded, monetary policy tightened, and retailers accumulated excessive inventories. - In 2023, imports declined 11.9% from 2022, with furniture and wood accounting for almost a quarter of the total decline.
-However, the gap below the trend stabilized at 7%-8% in the summer of 2023 and then narrowed to 6% in December largely boosted by solar panel imports. - In 2024, a moderate 4.9% increase is expected.
+- Containerized imports trended upwards month-on-month between March and October 2023, but then declined during the remainder of the year mostly due to seasonal factors.
+In December 2023, imports increased year-over-year for the first time since October 2022, before falling again In January 2024. - Following a boom during the COVID pandemic, imports started to decline in the summer of 2022, as stimulus impacts faded, monetary policy tightened, and retailers accumulated excessive inventories. - In 2023, imports declined 11.9% from 2022, with furniture and wood accounting for almost a quarter of the total decline.
+However, the gap below the trend stabilized at 7%-8% in the summer of 2023 and then narrowed to 2% in January 2024 largely boosted by solar panel imports, as well as by recovery in wood, furniture and other imports. - In 2024, a robust 6.7% increase is expected.
 Wood and furniture imports are projected to grow faster than total containerized imports partly because their gaps below long-term trends are especially large.